How to Sell Your Manufacturing Business for Maximum Value

 If you have a high customer concentration (over 30% with one customer) we advise you to diversify your customer base if possible.
 If this is not possible, and in some cases, it is the nature of the industry, then the next best thing is to create a customer relationship that the buyer (and bank) will have confidence in.
 The key thing is for it to be a long-running relationship and a secure one with little risk of losing the project or business.

-Are you ready to talk?
-Ask us how we can facilitate the sale of your Orange County manufacturing company confidentially
+Ask us how we can facilitate the confidential sale of your Orange County manufacturing business.

 Bill Grunau